Big Brother Worship

 - The manga takes it a step further, and puts subtle hints and "arbitrary" blushing (for Chifuyu), here and there.

-- Alphonse Elric from Fullmetal Alchemist readily admits he has faults and outright says he is taller than Ed and a better fighter but no one has more confidence in him.
+- Alphonse Elric from Fullmetal Alchemist readily admits that his older brother Edward has faults (and outright states he's taller than him, and a better fighter) but despite all that, no one has more confidence in him.

 - Elsie of The World God Only Knows is mocked in-universe for this, in regards to her adopted big brother Keima.
 She also looks up to her big sister Rimyuel, and seeks to follow in her footsteps.